 - 2 tablespoons olive oil

-- Cook pasta according to package directions.
+- Cook pasta according to the package directions.
 Steam broccoli until fork tender, about 4 minutes.

 - Meanwhile, cut chicken into bite size pieces.
-Saute in olive oil in a large pan.
-Season with 1 teaspoon seasoning salt and fresh ground pepper, to taste.
-Remove from heat and set aside
+Heat oil in a large skillet over MEDIUM heat.
+Add the chicken, season with all purpose seasoning and pepper, and sauté until the chicken is cooked through Remove from the heat and set aside

-- Melt 1/3 cup butter in a large saucepan over medium heat.
-Whisk in 1/3 cup flour.
+- Melt butter in a large saucepan over MEDIUM heat.
+Whisk in the flour.
 Whisk and cook for a minute or two.
-Gradually add the fat free half-and-half and cook, stirring constantly with a wooden spoon until thickened nicely.
-Reduce heat to low and add 1/2 teaspoon garlic salt, 1/2 teaspoon onion powder, 1/2 teaspoon salt, and fresh ground pepper, to taste.
-Remove pan from heat and add 1/2 cup Parmesan, stirring until cheese has melted and sauce is smooth.
+Gradually add the fat free half and half and cook, stirring constantly with a wooden spoon until thickened.
+Reduce heat to LOW and add the garlic salt, onion powder, salt, and fresh ground pepper, to taste.
+Remove the pan from the heat and add ½ cup Parmesan (reserve remaining amount for garnish), stirring until the cheese has melted and the sauce is smooth.

 - Pour the alfredo sauce over the pasta mixture and stir gently to distribute throughout

-- Bake at 350 degrees for 10 to 15 minutes or until heated through.
+- Bake at 350 degrees F for 10 to 15 minutes or until heated through.